embEDUx/documentation/src/background/design/buildserver.md

 * Code readability

 ### Setup Automation Routine Tasks
+The following tasks need to be done by the setup routine.

 #### Execute commands on the target machine
 Executing commands on the target machine will be necessary in order to complete the setup.
 The most commonly remote control utility is **SSH**, which shall be